Medical CVs and portfolios

 This could include prizes, IT skills, languages spoken etc. Think about why the employer would be interested in knowing these things rather than listing for the sake of writing something.

-t is good to draw on your experiences outside of your medical degree.
+It is good to draw on your experiences outside of your medical degree.
 Don't be bland and list hobbies that don't say anything particularly interesting.
-"Socialising with friends, reading or going to the cinema" or similar don't add anything of value.
+"Socialising with friends, reading or going to the cinema" or similar may not add anything of value.

 Person specifications for Specialty Training posts mention achievements outside of medicine and extracurricular activities from university such as involvement in clubs or societies.
 Include this information with details of your involvement and the skills and qualities you have demonstrated.

 You may wish to include contact details of two referees, alternatively you can write “References available on request”.

 There is an argument that this section is redundant as employers will only contact referees after the shortlist has been drawn up and successful candidates have been contacted.